Authorisation To Drive While Suspended

 However, a court has the power to grant permission for you to drive during what would otherwise be your immediate suspension period, if you are eligible and you make a successful application for an order under section 79E of the Transport Operations (Road Use Management) Act 1995.

-This section of the website outlines the eligibility criteria for a ‘s79E order’ and the application process.
+This section of the website outlines the eligibility criteria for a “s79E order” and the application process.
 The information provided here is of a general nature and you should obtain advice about your individual circumstances before proceeding with an application.
-Armstrong Legal’s traffic law team stands ready to advise you on your prospects and to assist you in making an application for a s79E order if you are eligible.

-A s79E order cannot be made in relation to a licence suspension caused by an accumulation of demerit points or a failure to pay a debt owed to the State Penalties Enforcement Register.
+A s79E order cannot be made in relation to a licence suspension caused by an accumulation of demerit points or a failure to pay a debt owed to the State Penalties Enforcement Registry.

-You are only eligible to apply for a s79E order if you held an open drivers licence at the time you were immediately suspended and you are applying for the order in relation to the same type of licence.
+You are only eligible to apply for a s79E order if you held an open driver’s licence at the time you were immediately suspended and you are applying for the order in relation to the same type of licence.
+You are not eligible to apply for a s79E order if you held a provisional or a learner’s licence.

 You are not eligible to apply for a s79E order if your licence has been suspended or cancelled (either by a court or because an accumulation of demerit points) within the past 5 years.

-You are also not eligible to apply for a s79E order if any of the following circumstance apply to you:
+You are also not eligible to apply for a s79E order if when your licence was suspended:

 An application for a s79E order must be made before a Magistrates Court, in writing, and in the correct form (which can be obtained from the Queensland Courts website).
 The application must be made within 21 days of your licence being suspended and must include affidavit material, as well as statutory declarations, which satisfy the court that: